YoussefElsafi/gemini-api-guide/README.md

 ### Gemini 2.0 - Thinking

 *   **`Details.md`:** Explains the Gemini 2.0 Flash Thinking model, an experimental model designed to reveal its "thinking process" during response generation.

+### Image Generation - Gemini 2.0 Native Image Output

+This section demonstrates the native image generation capabilities of Gemini 2.0.
+Unlike the separate Imagen model, Gemini 2.0 can directly generate images within its multimodal framework.

+*   **`ImageGeneration.py`:** Generates an image from a text prompt using Gemini 2.0's native image output.
+*   **`ImageEditing.py`:** Edits an existing image based on text instructions, demonstrating in-context image manipulation.
+*   **`MultiImageEditing.py`:**  Edits multiple images simultaneously, applying consistent changes based on a single text prompt.
+*   **`images/`:** Contains input images for editing examples (`car.jpg`, `croissant.jpeg`).
+*   **`generated_images/`:**  This directory will store the images generated by the scripts.
+*   **`Details.md`:** Provides a comprehensive guide to using Gemini 2.0 for native image generation, covering prompting techniques, editing capabilities, and limitations.
+It contrasts this native functionality with the separate Imagen model.

+**To run the examples:**

+1. Navigate to the `Gemini 2.0 Native Image Output` directory:
+    ```bash
+    cd "gemini-api-guide/Image Generation/Gemini 2.0 Native Image Output"
+    ```
+2. Run the desired script:
+    ```bash
+    python ImageGeneration.py
+    ```
+    Make sure to set your API key.

 ### Image Generation (Imagen)